jek-bao-choo/splunk-otel-example/infrastructure-kubernetes/aks-otel-collector-extrafilelogs/README.md

-# Create a Splunk Enterprise instance
+# Create a Splunk Cloud or Splunk Enterprise instance
-- Create 1 events index called `otel_events` and 1 metrics index called `otel_metrics`
+- Create 1 events index called `otel_events`
 ![](index.png)
 - Create a HEC token and save it.